ssdrum/coding-challenge-submission/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the root directory of the project.
 3. Create images and run containers by running `make run`
-4. Open a web browser and access the React frontend app at `http://localhost:3000` (or the specified port, if different).
+4. Open a web browser and access the React frontend app at `http://localhost:3000` (or the specified port, if changed).

 ## API Routes